Toddler Development and Milestones: Your 2 Year and 3 Month Old

-- Remember that while there are many 27-month-old developmental milestones to celebrate, there are also a few that will truly irritate you, tantrums being one of them.
+- Remember that while there are many 2 year and 3 month old developmental milestones to celebrate, there are also a few that will truly irritate you, tantrums being one of them.
 Consider this as your testing time.
 Try to remain calm and patient with your child.

 Always remember that the tantrums and the anger are all normal and part of the growing up process.
 You and your kid are not the only ones going through this “phase.”
 Most mothers and young toddlers go through it.